fusebit/apimeter/README.md

 The default configuation:
 1. Logs metering data to the `apimeter` Google Cloud project, `dwh` dataset, and `apicalls` BigQuery table.
 1. Collects events in-memory and uploads them to BigQuery in batches when 500 records accumulate or every 5 seconds, whichever comes first.
-1. The service accounts credentials must be in a JSON file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+1. The service account credentials must be in a JSON file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ## Custom BigQuery dataset and table and Google Cloud projectId